-How it works: Tizzie – dubbed ‘The International Baby Whisperer’ – believes there are four main things that affect a baby’s sleep: routine, hunger, coldness and diet and says that simply addressing these four factors often changes a poor sleeper into a good one.
+How it works: Tizzie – dubbed ‘The International Baby Whisperer’ – believes there are four main things that can affect a baby’s sleep: lack of routine, hunger, being cold and diet.
+She says that by simply addressing these four factors you can transform a poor sleeper into a good one.

-Might suit parents who: Like to think outside the box a bit and like to have all bases covered.
+The Save Our Sleep Method might suit parents who like to think outside the box a bit and like to have all bases covered.

-Might not suit parents who: Don’t want a plan that’s too prescriptive.
-Save Our Sleep has great results because it looks at every part of your baby’s day-to-day life, but some parents aren’t keen on this aspect of the plan.
+The Save Our Sleep Method might not suit parents who don’t want a plan that’s too restrictive.
+The Save Our Sleep Method offers great results because it looks at every part of your baby’s day-to-day life but some parents aren’t keen on this aspect of the plan.

-Mums say: ‘I just love SOS we started Charlie at six weeks old.
+Mums say: “I just love SOS.
+We started Charlie at six weeks old.
 I planned to spend a few days at home just to get her used to the routine.
 The first night she woke twice throughout the night for a feed.
 It took Charlie about a week and a half of following SOS before she began sleeping through the night.
-After feeding her at 10pm I would then wake her at 7am.
+After feeding her at 10pm, I would then wake her at 7am.
 Before I began SOS, Charlie would catnap all through the day and there were days where she wouldn’t let me put her down to even have a shower.

-Now she sleeps in solid blocks during the day making my life much easier.
-It’s also easier for her carers whilst I am at work as they know what she needs because the routine guides them.
-SOS helped me return to work and it helped my husband and I enjoy our little girl that little bit more because she’s so happy and we aren’t sleep deprived!’
+“Now she sleeps in solid blocks during the day, making my life much easier.
+It’s also easier for her carers whilst I am at work; they know what she needs, because the routine guides them.
+SOS helped me return to work and it helped my husband and I enjoy our little girl that little bit more because she’s so happy and we aren’t sleep deprived!”
 Cat, mum to Charlie, now five months.